zaynob24/FirstProject/README.md

    --------------------------------------

-  ### extra incomplete function to implement in future
+  ### Extra incomplete function to implement in future

+  I worked in a feature that sorting tasks in categories ,the categories dynamically entered by user.I made database schema(One-to-N Relationships).Also included the categories     menu in layout.
+  I faced time problem to cntinue the implimntation part so I plan to doit later.